Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

   - This analysis is for the sale portfolio in Iowa area only.

   - As the dataset only contains spirits purchase information of Iowa Class “E” liquor licensees, this means the distribution channel only include: grocery, liquor and convenience store and their wholesale sales to on-premise class "A", "B", "C" and "D".
-Not including on-premise sales ("A", "B", "C" and "D"): members and guests of non-profit clubs, hotels and motels, taverns, bars, restaurants, trains, airplanes and watercrafts etc.
+The dataset does no include on-premise sales (licensees "A", "B", "C" and "D"), i.e. members and guests of non-profit clubs, hotels and motels, taverns, bars, restaurants, trains, airplanes and watercrafts etc.

 ## Data Cleaning